IL2HorusTeam/il2fb-mission-parser/docs/sections/nstationary.rst

 Aircrafts have all the same parameters as usual objects.
 Also aircrafts in new versions of game have some extra parameters which are described below.

+We use :class:`~il2fb.parsers.mission.sections.nstationary.StationaryAircraft`
-We use `StationaryAircraft data structure`_ to store information about aircrafts.
+data structure to store information about aircrafts.

 Definition example::